-If you're more comfortable with the zip file download, there's no reason you need to use this approach to access the Teach Yourself iOS 7 tutorials.
+If you're more comfortable with the zip file download, there's no reason you need to use this approach to access the Teach Yourself iOS 9 tutorials.
 This is provided as an opportunity to get your feet wet with Xcode source control.
-In addition, if there are changes/fixes to a given project, you can update your copy of a single hour's code a bit more easily than downloading the entire archive again.
+In addition, if there are changes/fixes to a given project, you can update your copy of a single hour's code a bit more easily (use the Source Control, Update menu) than downloading the entire archive again.